 Distributed ledger technology relies on a number of digital systems that, in contrast to a centralized database, record and share transactions independently.

-IRS Wants to be Informed about Your Cryptocurrency Transactions
+IRS Wants to be Informed about Your Crypto Transactions

 In 2020, the new IRS Form 1040 asks you to state whether you have sold, sent, exchanged or otherwise acquired any digital currencies during the year.
 Have you?